-(6) The department expects that, for facilities adjacent to a surface water body, active measures will be taken to prevent/minimize releases to surface water via surface runoff and groundwater discharges in excess of cleanup levels.
-The department expects that dilution will not be the sole method for demonstrating compliance with cleanup standards in these instances.
+(6) Ecology expects that, for sites adjacent to a surface water body, active measures will be taken to prevent/minimize releases to surface water via surface runoff and groundwater discharges in excess of cleanup levels.
+Ecology expects that dilution will not be the sole method for demonstrating compliance with cleanup standards in these instances.

-(7) The department expects that natural attenuation of hazardous substances may be appropriate at sites where:
+(7) Ecology expects that natural attenuation of hazardous substances may be appropriate at sites where:

 (a) Source control (including removal and/or treatment of hazardous substances) has been conducted to the maximum extent practicable;